Waste management in Australia: (1980s) Do the right thing

 The campaign aimed to sensitise and educate households about themes such as littering.
 The main media used was television, and it has been considered a successful campaign.

 (1996–present) National Recycling Week

 Started in November 1996 by PlanetArk, the National Recycling Week consists of an annual media campaign, still in action, with educative roles as objective.
 It aims to sensitise the public eye on themes such as recycling and responsible resource managing.
 The next event National Recycling Week will take place in November 2019.

 Projects for people in need

 Researches show that currently, in the world, there is enough to feed everyone, with about 3 billion people suffer from hunger or malnutrition.
 In Australia only, figures reach 3.6 millions.

 Projects against food wasting had developed throughout the country, with the aim to feed people in need via edible products that would have been otherwise discarded.

+Waste levy waiver for disaster waste

+On the 13th of February 2024, high temperatures, strong winds and lightning strikes caused a power outage in Victoria which resulted in a blackout for more than 620,000 homes and business across the state.
+About 12,000 km of power lines were impacted.
+Following the power outage, the Victorian government implemented a waste levy to dispose of disaster waste deposited or damaged on the 13th of February.

+The free waste disposal is available to residents with proof of identity and proof of residence in a local government area impacted by the bushfires and storm on the day of disaster until the 30 April 2024.